Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Interpolatory model reduction of pHDAE s

 recovering \eqref{redB}.
 The final requirement to retain the \textsf{pH} structure is, then, again that $\left[

 \right] \geq 0$, which is the final condition in the statement of the theorem. \end{proof}

-The approach for the case that the input influences the index-$2$ constraint has the disadvantage that one has to introduce the derivative of $\bu$ as an extra input, which may lead to difficulties when applying standard control and optimization methods.
-For this reason it is usually preferable to first perform an index reduction via an appropriate output feedback as discussed in Section~\ref{sec:regularization} and Section~\ref{sec:linearph}, and then apply the results from Section~\ref{sec:indexone}.
+This approach has the disadvantage that one has to introduce the derivative of $\bu$ as an extra input, which may lead to difficulties when applying standard control and optimization methods.
+For this reason it is usually preferable to first perform an index reduction via an appropriate output feedback, see Section~\ref{sec:regularization}, and then apply the results from Section~\ref{sec:indexone}.
 But note that this changes the polynomial part of the transfer function.